 Chase Sapphire Reserve:

-- Points worth 1.5 cents each through Chase Travel
+- Points worth up to 2 cents each through Chase Travel

 - Airport lounge access and premium travel protections

-- Better for frequent travelers (5+ trips per year)
+- Better for very frequent travelers (10+ trips per year) who will optimize benefits

 - Click here to apply